Take this opportunity to discuss with Gill how she might help you with your school improvement.

 Training events can inspire but do not embed new ways of teaching or working.
 Participants say that the time we spend working with them in their own school is what makes the difference.
 They welcome individual support and like being coached in their own setting.

-We are very confident that this combination of training and support is one that can really make a difference in schools.
+I am very confident that this combination of training and support is one that can really make a difference in schools.